bootcoder/tipsNtricks/README.md

 AKA: DO NOT STRAIGHT COPY CODE!!!!!

-Do not just go to the INTERNET and find some answer on StackOverflow to paste into your code.
+Don't just go to the INTERNET and find some answer on StackOverflow to paste into your code.
 This leads to a problem known as _CopyPasta_ which is what happens when you paste in a bunch of code without having rewritten it for yourself.
+You forget to change a variable here, or access something out of scope there......
+Pasting in code that leads to more time spent debugging is a losing trade.

 I'm not telling you to not use code you find at all.
 What I am suggesting is this.